zackxzhang/gpie/README.md

 - **simple**: an intuitive syntax inspired by scikit-learn
 - **powerful**: a compact core of expressive abstractions
 - **extensible**: a modular design for effortless composition
-- **lightweight**: a minimal set of dependencies {standard library, numpy, scipy}
+- **lightweight**: a minimal set of dependencies (numpy and scipy only)

-This is a ongoing project with many parts **under construction** - please expect frequent changes and sharp edges.
+This is a ongoing project with many parts *under construction* - please expect frequent changes and sharp edges.

 ### Features
-- several "avant-garde" kernels such as spectral kernel and neural kernel allow for exploration of new ideas
+- several *avant-garde* kernels such as spectral kernel and neural kernel allow for exploration of new ideas
 - each kernel implements both isotropic and anisotropic versions to support automatic relevance determination
-- a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", *e.g.*, handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
+- a full-fledged toolkit of kernel operators enables all sorts of **kernel engineering**, *e.g.*, handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
-- core computations, such as likelihood and gradient, are carefully formulated for speed and stability
+- core computations, such as likelihood and gradient, are carefully optimized for speed and stability
 - sampling inference embraces a probabilistic perspective in learning and prediction to promote robustness
 - Bayesian optimizer offers a principled strategy to optimize expensive and black-box objectives globally